mvit777/BikeDistributor/README.md

 ### BikeDistributor: ###
 A library project to address a specific Business Domain.
-In this case it is a greatly simplified Product Catalog + Chart like app.
+In this case it is a greatly simplified Product Catalogue + Shopping Chart like app.

 We have a bunch of Domain Models (namely Product, ProductOption, Order, ReceiptFormat, Customer) wrapped into respective MongoEnititesXXX.